aorin/S3-backup/README.md

 # S3-backup

 Simple bash-script for backupping a directory to a S3 bucket.
+Backupping is done with AWS CLI using the sync command.
+The command updates the bucket content to be the same as the directory content (excluding empty folders).
+When versioning is enabled from the bucket settings, old versions can be easily recovered.

-Instructions (for Ubuntu 16.04):
+## Instructions (for Ubuntu 16.04):

 1. Install AWS CLI using python3 virtualenv and pip3
 ```sh